 Online learners crave community and will start creating it themselves.
 Learner-initiated social groups and mini-communities sprout up throughout the MicroMasters program, most often within discussion forums or during live synchronous events.
 As with the orphan staff-created groups mentioned above, most mini-communities receive intermittent support or guidance from their hosts.
 When they grow, they often compete with the official community channels and may inadvertently spread disinformation about the course or program.
 Generally, the course team requests that these self-starting groups join one of the existing official channels or groups to avoid confusion and duplication of effort.
 Investing time and resources in providing an official, engaging, high-touch, and quality experience is much more productive and beneficial than duplicating efforts to maintain self-starting groups.

 Evaluating the online community as a valued professional resource

 The benefits of online communities are not as measurable as the answers to exam questions.
 However, we believe that developing ways to quantify these benefits is vitally important to the future of professional education.

-In addition to providing answers to learners’ questions, community platforms help advance their careers, access job opportunities, and offer new sources of knowledge.
-As we explain in this article, CTAs offer a vital example of individuals who learn from their peers by using community platforms to exchange ideas and know-how with other professionals.
+In addition to providing answers to learners’ questions, community platforms help advance their careers, access job opportunities and offer new sources of knowledge.
+As explained in this article, CTAs offer a vital example of individuals who learn from their peers by using community platforms to exchange ideas and know-how with other professionals.